mpickettcoding/mpickettcoding.github.io/README.md

 This website was created using HTML, CSS, Javascript, and Bootstrap.

 This site is deployed through GitHub Pages.
-If you would like to visit it, go to (mpickettcoding.github.io).
+If you would like to visit it, click [here] (https://mpickettcoding.github.io/).